splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-pingdom-integration.rst

 Navigate to *Users and Teams* in the side-menu of Pingdom and select *Users*.

-In the upper right corner select ’\ *Add User’*.
+In the upper right corner select '\ *Add User'*.
 When creating the new VictorOps user make sure to select, next to *Alert recipients*, *Contact; can only receive alerts*.